Cosmic Initial Conditions for a Habitable Universe: Structure formation and constrains on initial condition

 \subsection{Closed universe}

-In a closed universe, any over-density with respect to the background (i.e. $\delta_i>0$), due to the negative energy condition will grow with time.
-To prove this argument, we take the total energy of an over-density region as
+In a closed universe, any overdensity with respect to the background (i.e. $\delta_i>0$) due to the negative energy condition will grow with time.
+To prove this argument, we take the total energy of an overdensity region as

-where in the first term $K_i$ represents the initial kinetic energy and the second term is the potential energy.
-The energy condition of $E<0$, imposes the criterion of $\delta_i > \Omega_i^{-1} - 1$ which allows for collapsing of a structure.
-In the case of $\Omega_i\geq 1$ and $\delta_i>0$ collapsing condition is always satisfied.
+where the first term $K_i$ represents the initial kinetic energy and the second term is the potential energy.
+The energy condition of $E<0$, imposes the criterion $\delta_i > \Omega_i^{-1} - 1$, which allows for collapse of a structure.
+In the case of $\Omega_i\geq 1$ and $\delta_i>0$ the collapse condition is always satisfied.
 A key parameter for the habitability of the universe in this case is the age of the universe.
-In a long aged universe, structures have opportunity to turn from the linear to the non-linear phase and finally stars and planets can form.
+In a high-aged universe, structures have opportunity to turn from the linear to the non-linear phase and finally stars and planets can form.

-Let us assume a closed universe with $\Omega_i>1$ at pre-inflation phase, the universe will turnaround at a given scale factor with the condition of $H(a_t) = 0$, where the subscript $"t"$ assigned to turnaround time.
-Then FRW equation at this point simplifies to $k/a_t^2 = 8\pi\rho(a_t)/3$ where total density at the time of turnaround is related to the density of matter and radiation at the end of inflation (i.e. $\rho_f$) as $\rho(a_t) = \rho_{R,f}(a_t/a_f)^{-4} + \rho_{M,f}(a_t/a_f)^{-3} $.
+Let us assume a closed universe with $\Omega_i>1$ at the pre-inflation phase.
+The universe will turn around at a given scale factor with the condition $H(a_t) = 0$, where the subscript $"t"$ is assigned to turnaround time.
+Then FRW equation at this point simplifies to $k/a_t^2 = 8\pi\rho(a_t)/3$, where the total density at the time of turnaround is related to the density of matter and radiation at the end of inflation (i.e. $\rho_f$) as $\rho(a_t) = \rho_{R,f}(a_t/a_f)^{-4} + \rho_{M,f}(a_t/a_f)^{-3} $.
 Using the definition of $k=(\Omega_f-1)a_f^2 H_f^2$ at the end of inflation, the ratio of turnaround scale factor to the scale factor at the end of inflation is determined by

-where $\Omega_{R,t}$ and $\Omega_{M,t}$ are the ratio of density of radiation and matter to the critical density of the universe at turnaround time.
-Assuming GUT energy for the end of inflation \citep{gut} in the order of $10^{16}$ Gev and expressing the temperature of the universe in terms of the temperature of CMB, e-folding of inflation in terms of parameters of a closed universe is calculated by
+where $\Omega_{R,t}$ and $\Omega_{M,t}$ are the ratio of density of radiation and matter to the critical density of the universe at the turnaround time.
+Assuming Grand Unified Theory (GUT) energy for the end of inflation \citep{gut} of the order of $10^{16}$ Gev and expressing the temperature of the universe in terms of the temperature of CMB, e-folding of inflation in terms of the parameters of a closed universe is calculated by

-where $T_{R,t}$ is the temperature of CMB at turnaround time.
-We note that turnaround temperature is the minimum temperature of a closed universe.
+where $T_{R,t}$ is the temperature of the CMB at turnaround time.
+We note that the turnaround temperature is the minimum temperature of a closed universe.